• Skip to main content

 • Don’t forget to bring spoons with you on your picnic!
 I chose these eco-friendly disposable wood spoons which were fantastic.

-Once done, seal them up and store in the fridge until you're ready to go on your picnic!
+Once your full sized jars or mini jars are done, seal them up and store in the fridge until you’re ready to go on your picnic!
 The jars can be made up to 2 days in advance.

 Substitutions/More Flavor Combo Ideas